JMCR Trickle Out Africa Project

 The Trickle Out Africa Project

-Dr David Littlewood, Lecturer in Reputation and Responsibility and Dr Diane Holt (Senior Lecturer, Essex Business School)
+Associate Professor (Senior Lecturer) David Littlewood (JMCR affiliate) and Dr Diane Holt (Senior Lecturer, Essex Business School)

 Trickle Out is a research project funded by the UK's Economic and Social Research Council (ESRC) examining social and environmental enterprises in Eastern and Southern Africa and their role in sustainable development and poverty alleviation.
 Initially based at Queen's University Belfast Management School, the project now draws upon researchers from Essex Business School the University of Essex and the Henley Business School, the University of Reading.
-The Project is led by Dr Diane Holt (Principal Investigator) who is a Senior Lecturer in Management at the Essex Business School, with Dr David Littlewood a Lecturer in Reputation and Responsibility at the Henley Business School collaborating.
-Dr Littlewood was previously employed as a full time Research Fellow working on the project.
+The Project is led by Dr Diane Holt (Principal Investigator) who is a Senior Lecturer in Management at the Essex Business School, with Associate Prof. David Littlewood (an affiliate of the JMCR) collaborating.
+Associate Professor Littlewood was previously employed as a full time Research Fellow working on the project.

 The primary objectives of this study are to: (a) identify examples of social and environmental enterprises in the Southern Africa Development Community and Eastern Africa Community; and (b) to explore and evaluate the role that these enterprises may play as a mechanism to 'trickle out' social, environmental and economic benefits to community groups economically considered to be at the 'base/bottom of the pyramid' (BoP).